jeongm-in/touchpad-adventure/README.md

 - [ ] Touchpad currently does not work on Windows.
 Need to find out why it's not working and come up with a fix (driver issue?)
 - [x] Current firmware code relies on polling.
 Touchpad has Interrupt pin, so I assume interrupt based report is possible.
-  - done, but needs to optimize as interupt is buggy.
+  - done, but needs to optimize as interrupt is buggy.
 - Design a custom PCB with smaller footprint that integrates both RP2040 (complete RPI Pico board?) and the ZIF breakout for the 5 pins.
 - Design a 3D printed enclosure to mount the PCB and touchpad module.